MitsiosSoftDev/Tool_Development_for_Detection_and_Mitigation_of_IoT_Threats/README.md

 # **Thesis Project - Development Of A Tool For Detection And Mitigation Of IoT Threats**

-## This tool was developed by me and was my Thesis Project for my BSc Degree in Computer Science.
-The project with the title "Development Of A Tool For Detection And Mitigation Of IoT Threats" was build in Python using JetBrains - PyCharm Professional.
-The project is based on the Server - Client Architecture and the connection between the two is achieved using sockets.
+## This tool was developed by me and was the Thesis Project for my BSc Degree in Computer Science.
+The project was developed in Python using JetBrains - PyCharm Professional.
+The project is based on a Server - Client Architecture and the communication between the two programs is achieved using sockets.